alanbbond/virtualnasfic2020/masquerade.md

 **NASFIC Masquerade Skill Divisions**

-Anyone may choose to compete in a higher skill division.
+Anyone may choose to compete in

+{% include float_image.html filename="" side="" %}

+a higher skill division.
 Group presentations will be judged based on the highest skill division of the individual members.

 **Novice** is for any contestant who has not previously won an award for a costume in any masquerade, or who has won a maximum of two awards in the Novice division for different costumes at a world-class convention masquerade such as World Con or Costume Con, or at a regional convention masquerade such as Norwescon or Marcon.